awyspr/fieldnotes/x2026-06-04-cancel-funding.md

 ### Minor heading

+The `CanelBenefitApplication` method allows you to cancel an in-progress benefit (ie funding) application.
+If you use this method, it sets the application status to cancelled, which permanently stops processing.

+We need to do a few things to set this up.

+### Finding the Benefit Application
+First up we need to work out the Benefit Application metadata.
+You can do this in the PartnerCentral UI if you like, but since you can't do anything with that information, its probably more sensible to work with the API.

+Using the AWS CLI:

+TBC

+### Cancelling

+So now we are serious, we can cancel the application.
+Using the AWS CLI:

+``aws partnercentral-benefits cancel-benefit-application \
+--catalog "" \
+--client-token "" \
+--identifier "benappl-XXXXXXXXXX" \
+--reason "customer cancelled engagement"
+``

+As usual, `catalog` means .

+The `client-token` is a user-supplied token which is used to guarantee idempotency.
+You can use whatever you like, but better practice would be to reference a CRM case/activity etc and add a date-timestamp.

+The `identifier` is the unique ID of the benefit application, which you got back from the first call set.
+You can also use an ARN if you want to be fancy.

+The `reason` is optional, but encouraged - some text which describes why you are withdrawing the funding application.

+Be very clear - **this is not reversible**.
+Once an appliction is cancelled, it cannot be reactivated and you must start again from the top with a new application.

 no cancel funding in PC UI, how to do it with API instead

 As a bonus though, you can reset